132nd-etcher/docs/132 617th SOP 2.1/index.md

 							     * Wingman transitions to Echelon formation, same side as was used for take-off.

-Two: *"Saddled"*                 - This is the Wingman's call to make in order to indicate to Lead that WM is in formation and throttle can be increased
+WM: *"Saddled"*                  This is the Wingman's call to make in order to indicate to Lead that WM is in formation and throttle can be increased
 --------------------------------------------------------------------------------------------------------------------------------------------------------

 **With spacing**